castiron/fluidpage/doc/howto.rst

 			<fp:content colPos="1" />
 		</div>
 	</div>

+Shared constants with default values can be defined in the "settings.constant" section of the plugin configuration (see the PAGE setup, in the Create a Typoscript template section above).
+These constant values are available to all templates but will be overridden by values specified in the template constants.

 Note that we use a custom Fluid viewhelper to render the content column in this example.
 This viewhelper must be declared inside the LAYOUT section of the template in order to use the "fp" shorthand you see here.
 The declaration for this viewhelper looks like this: